nepomous/nepomous/README.md

 ### Hi there 👋

+- 🔭 I’m currently working with React Native
+- 📫 How to reach me: @nepomous
+- ⚡ Fun fact: I like RPG and basketball

 <!--
 **nepomous/nepomous** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.